 The global food allergy diagnostics & therapeutics market size was valued at USD 2.69 billion in 2018 and is expected to grow at a lucrative CAGR of 7.4% over the forecast period.
-Rising prevalence of food allergy is anticipated to drive the market.
-Symptoms associated with allergic response could range from itchiness, swelling of tongue, or hives to low blood pressure, diarrhea, or vomiting.
+The rising prevalence of food allergy is anticipated to drive the market.
+Symptoms associated with the allergic response could range from itchiness, swelling of the tongue, or hives to low blood pressure, diarrhea, or vomiting.

-In addition, technological advancements and increase in number of R&D initiatives being undertaken for development of drugs with higher efficacy are some of the drivers of this market.
-With introduction of epinephrine auto-injector, treatment for peanut allergy or allergy to bee sting can be easily provided.
+In addition, technological advancements and an increase in the number of R&D initiatives being undertaken for the development of drugs with higher efficacy are some of the drivers of this market.
+With the introduction of epinephrine auto-injector, treatment for peanut allergy or allergy to a bee sting can be easily provided.
 However, the cost of EpiPen is USD 630, which makes it unaffordable for people in low-income countries.

-There are two diagnostic test types-in vivo and in vitro.
-Rising demand for blood tests has led to high growth of in vitro testing.
+There are two diagnostic test types-in Vivo and in vitro.
+Rising demand for blood tests has led to the high growth of in vitro testing.
 Skin prick tests are also used widely to detect food allergies, thereby driving the adoption of in vivo testing in the market.

-On the basis of allergen source, peanut allergen dominated the food allergy diagnostics & therapeutics market in 2018 due to increase in prevalence of allergies caused due to peanuts.
-According to study published by American College of Allergy, Asthma, and Immunology (ACAAI) in 2017, peanut allergies in children increased by 21% since 2010.
+On the basis of allergen sources, peanut allergen dominated the food allergy diagnostics & therapeutics market in 2018 due to an increase in the prevalence of allergies caused due to peanuts.
+According to a study published by the American College of Allergy, Asthma, and Immunology (ACAAI) in 2017, peanut allergies in children increased by 21% since 2010.
 The data further stated that approximately 2.5% of children in the U.S. are allergic to peanuts.

 In adults, food allergies occur due to common allergens including shellfish, peanuts, tree nuts, and fish; whereas children are commonly allergic to peanuts, tree nuts, eggs, milk, wheat, or soy.
 Around 90% of allergies are caused due to milk, soy, wheat, eggs, tree nuts, fish, shellfish, and peanuts.

-On the basis of end use, hospitals & clinics accounted for the largest market share in 2018, owing to increase in number of people seeking treatment for allergies.
-Increasing number of allergic cases requiring hospitalization is also a factor driving the segment.
-In addition, growing risk for severe allergic reactions has increased instances of early therapeutic interventions in hospitals and clinics.
+On the basis of end-use, hospitals & clinics accounted for the largest market share in 2018, owing to an increase in the number of people seeking treatment for allergies.
+An increasing number of allergic cases requiring hospitalization is also a factor driving the segment.
+In addition, the growing risk for severe allergic reactions has increased instances of early therapeutic interventions in hospitals and clinics.